kgateway-dev/kgateway/docs/content/reference/security-posture.md

 weight: 33
 ---

 Review the following information about security posture of Solo's Gloo Edge Envoy extensions.
-For more information, see the [Envoy thread model](https://www.envoyproxy.io/docs/envoy/latest/intro/arch_overview/security/threat_model).
+For more information, see the [Envoy threat model](https://www.envoyproxy.io/docs/envoy/latest/intro/arch_overview/security/threat_model).

 ## About the security posture {#about}